Carbon arc welding

-Carbon arc welding (CAW) is a process which produces coalescence of metals by heating them with an arc between a non-consumable carbon (graphite) electrode and the work-piece.
+Carbon arc welding (CAW) is an arc welding process which produces coalescence of metals by heating them with an arc between a non-consumable carbon (graphite) electrode and the work-piece.
 It was the first arc-welding process developed but is not used for many applications today, having been replaced by twin-carbon-arc welding and other variations.
 The purpose of arc welding is to form a bond between separate metal pieces.
 In carbon-arc welding a carbon electrode is used to produce an electric arc between the electrode and the materials being bonded.
 This arc produces temperatures in excess of 3,000 °C. At this temperature the separate metals form a bond and become welded together.

 Development

 CAW could not have been created if not for the discovery of the electric arc by Humphry Davy in 1800, later repeated independently by a Russian physicist Vasily Vladimirovich Petrov in 1802.
 Petrov studied the electric arc and proposed its possible uses, including welding.

 The inventors of carbon-arc welding were Nikolay Benardos and Stanisław Olszewski, who developed this method in 1881 and patented it later under the name Elektrogefest ("Electric Hephaestus").